jpcca/pysaebm/README.md

 - 2025-04-14 (V 1.11)
    - Updated the `fastkde.py`.

-- 2024-04-15 (V 1.131)
+- 2025-04-15 (V 1.131)
    - Renamed the package to `pypysaebm`.
    - Reconstructed the `README` documentation.

+- 2025-05-16 (V 1.2)
+   - Did the `fast_kde.py` on my own.
+Streamlined the script quite a bit.
+Now it's very readable and easy to follow & understand.